 - It assumes all requests are GET,

 - and all addresses are paths (not URLs),

-- that don't have any hex-quoted bytes in them.
+- that don't have any hex-quoted bytes in them,

+- and that read returns the full number of bytes requested.

 - It further assumes that all headers are completely irrelevant, and just throws them out.

 - It only accepts one connection at a time.

 - It assumes the specified file exists,

-- and blindly sends it over the connection.
+• and blindly sends it over the connection.